 The Yunnan Province, one of the Chinese provinces of which we have already spoken, showing for each of them a number of interesting photos.
-In particular, just about Yunnan, during the month of April we “visited” the Autonomous Prefecture of Xishuangbanna.
+In particular, just about Yunnan, we “visited” the Autonomous Prefecture of Xishuangbanna.

 Today, we go back to this province in the far south/west China to show an interesting city/prefecture and its charming old part, named Lijiang.